 A commercially successful application of solar energy is the solar water heater.
 Motorized solar water heaters are mandatory in new buildings throughout the land of Israel, and now in the state of Hawaii.
 Other applications include solar electricity and even heating in buildings in the distance, in industrial buildings, schools, hospitals, etc …

 The two types of solar (photovoltaic and thermal solar) is steadily reducing its cost as technological advances are made.
 However, solar thermal energy must stay in front in terms of costs of production and use.
 Solar thermal will have a couple of advantages that offset the higher cost.
 Solar thermal energy occurs regularly throughout the day, do not have the time.
 The gas turbine if there is no sun for an extended period of time.
+If you need to learn about modern gas turbines, you can get more info at AJSS.com.au.
 Solar thermal units are easily integrated with energy storage systems and continue to produce power at night, using the energy obtained during the day.

 The most promising new technologies in the world of solar energy are CSP and HCPV.
 CSP (Concentrated Solar Power) and HCPV (high concentration photovoltaic) are technologies that use a wide range of lenses and mirrors (heliostats) to focus sunlight on PV.
 It is also used in a similar application, to concentrate sunlight on PV and / or a working fluid (such as water, molten salt, or synthetic oil) are flat solar collector and photovoltaic.
 Plates and valleys look very promising for the future of renewable energy.